The fostering process (Foster carer assessment)

-There are a number of steps you will undertake to successfully become a foster carer.
+There are a number of steps you will take to become an approved foster carer.

 - Express an interest